 About me:

-• Childhood trauma
+Childhood trauma and attachment wounds

-• Complex PTSD (CPTSD)
+Complex PTSD (CPTSD) and emotional regulation difficulties

 My Approach:

-Clients often describe me as warm, grounded, and intuitive.
-My approach is integrative, drawing on humanistic, psychodynamic, and relational models, which allows therapy to be tailored to each individual.
-Every person’s story, pace, and goals are unique, so therapy with me is shaped around you.
-At the heart of my work is a relational approach: the belief that meaningful change happens within a trusting, supportive therapeutic relationship that fosters genuine connection.
-Over time, this process can help you build a stronger sense of self, improve emotional resilience, create more fulfilling relationships, and feel better equipped to handle life’s challenges and opportunities.
+At the heart of my work is a relational approach, which is the belief that meaningful change happens within a safe, trusting therapeutic relationship.
+Over time, this process can help you develop a stronger sense of self, improve emotional resilience, and create more fulfilling and authentic relationships.

 I bring experience from supporting survivors of domestic abuse, working on a mental health helpline, and volunteering as a counsellor at a women’s centre.
 Over the past decade, I have also taken part in ongoing trauma and family constellation workshops, which continue to deepen my understanding of relational and systemic dynamics and further inform my integrative, relational approach.